benjaminjt/micro-nervous/README.md

   service.endTask(id);
 });

-// Your objects are attached using the keys used in the constructor service.nerve.pubRedis.publish('channel', 'hello world!');
+// The Nerve instances are attached using the keys used in the constructor service.nerve.pub.redis.publish('channel', 'hello world!');
 ```

 ### Healthchecks